 For example, folic acid deficiency leads to lower levels of S-adenosylmethionine (SAMe) in the brain.
 Some research has suggested that supplementation with SAMe can play a positive role in the treatment of depression.
 One possible theory is that low folic acid levels leads to low SAMe, which increases symptoms of depression.
 By improving folic acid status, SAMe increases, and depressive symptoms drop.

 A review of 11 studies involving 15,315 people found an association between low folic acid levels and depression, adding to the evidence that folic acid deficiency is a risk factor for depression.

 Researchers have also focused on people who are being treated for depression.
 For example, in one study, 127 people with severe depression were randomized to receive 500 micrograms (mcg) of folic acid daily or placebo along with their antidepressant medication fluoxetine for 10 weeks.
 The women in the treatment group experienced a significant improvement in their symptoms.
 Interestingly enough, the men taking the folic acid did not have the same results.
-While it is hard to say exactly why this happened, the men may have needed a higher dose of folic acid to experience the benefits.
+While it is hard to say exactly why this happened, the men may have not had low folate levels or needed a higher dose of folic acid to experience the benefits.

 If you are living with depression, talk with your doctor about folic acid.
 If you are deficient, your doctor may recommend taking a daily multi-vitamin and mineral supplement, as well as increasing your intake of foods rich in this vitamin, such as:

 Note: Do not take more than 400 micrograms daily of folic acid daily because a high intake may hide a serious vitamin B12 deficiency.